Brandon DiCamillo: Gaming world record

 In September 2008, DiCamillo achieved a world record in the arcade video game Mortal Kombat.
-The event was held at Challenge Arcade in Wyomissing, Pennsylvania, and was attended by approximately two dozen event participants, as well as Mark Alpiger (representing ClassicArcadeGaming.com) and Chief Referee Dave Nelson (representing TwinGalaxies.com).
+The event was held at Challenge Arcade in Berkshire Mall in Wyomissing, Pennsylvania, and was attended by approximately two dozen event participants, as well as Mark Alpiger (representing ClassicArcadeGaming.com) and Chief Referee Dave Nelson (representing TwinGalaxies.com).
 DiCamillo's final score was 10,226,500, which beat previous record-holder David Nelson's score of 7,691,000.
 In 2009, DiCamillo's world record was beaten by Isaiah-TriForce Johnson, with a score of 24,821,500, and again on September 27, 2017, by Patrick J Maher with a score of 25,402,000.
-DiCamillo has dropped to sixth place as of 2018.
+DiCamillo has dropped to sixth place as of 2023.